slimphp/Slim-Website/docs/start/upgrade.md

 Also, `pathFor()` is base path aware.

 # Container and DI ...
 Constructing
-Slim uses Pimple as a Dependency Injection Container
+Slim uses Pimple as a Dependency Injection Container.

 {% highlight php %}